rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 ### Prescriptive analytics

-Prescriptive analytics is the process of determining **which actions shall be performed** to achieve a business objective.
+Prescriptive analytics is the process of determining **which decision shall be taken** to achieve a business objective.

 > [!IMPORTANT]
-> Predictive analytics can be used to assess the value of actions, but it cannot be used to propose the actions to be assessed.
+> Descriptive and predictive analytics can be used to assess the value of observed and proposed decisions, but they cannot be used to propose the decisions to be assessed.

 ---

-todo
+### Prescriptive analytics workflow

+- Identify the **decision space**.
+- Identify **constraints** that impact which decision may be taken.
+- Determine how to **evaluate decisions**.
+- Systematically **search for decisions** that satisfy all constraints and have a good evaluation.

+---

+### Decision space

+The decision space contains all decisions that can be taken, independently of whether they are good or bad.

+It is typically represented by a set $X$.
+Each element $x \in X$ represents a particular decision.

+> [!TIP]
+> In many cases, decisions are represented by a vector, i.e., $x = (x_1, x_2, \ldots, x_n)$.

 ---